 Investors may want to know the impact on their margin value in the event they want to change positions from day-to-day.
 To do this, TWS users can open IBKR Risk Navigator and look at the Margin Sensitivity tab to judge the impact on Initial and Maintenance Margin values from increasing or reducing part of their holdings.

 In part, margin requirements are influenced by the riskiness of the security, portfolio concentration and composition.
 What investors are charged in margin terms is also influenced by the account type they hold.
-In this example, we are looking at a Portfolio Margin account.
 To contrast margin requirements for your portfolio under different account structures, use the Settings dropdown menu and select Reference Margin Type to select from the list of available alternatives.

 Disclosure: Interactive Brokers

 The analysis in this material is provided for information only and is not and should not be construed as an offer to sell or the solicitation of an offer to buy any security.
 To the extent that this material discusses general market activity, industry or sector trends or other broad-based economic or political conditions, it should not be construed as research or investment advice.
 To the extent that it includes references to specific securities, commodities, currencies, or other instruments, those references do not constitute a recommendation by IBKR to buy, sell or hold such investments.
 This material does not and is not intended to take into account the particular financial conditions, investment objectives or requirements of individual customers.
 Before acting on this material, you should consider whether it is suitable for your particular circumstances and, as necessary, seek professional advice.

 Supporting documentation for any claims and statistical information will be provided upon request.